mindspore-ai/docs/docs/mindspore/programming_guide/source_en/augmentation.md

 Receives a `transforms` list and applies the data augmentation operations in the list to dataset images in sequence.

-The following example loads the CIFAR-10 dataset [1], defines the decoding, resizing, and data type conversion operations, applies the operations to the loaded image, outputs the image shapes and labels before and after the processing, and displays the processed image.
+The following example loads the [CIFAR-10 dataset[1]](#references), defines the decoding, resizing, and data type conversion operations, applies the operations to the loaded image, outputs the image shapes and labels before and after the processing, and displays the processed image.

 Follow the steps above to download the CIFAR-10 dataset and store it as required.